Car Shipping in Oregon: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.

-Yes, Sakaem Logistics offers door‑to‑door auto transport throughout Oregon.
-When you book, we ask for the exact pickup and delivery addresses.
-Our carrier will go to those locations as long as they are accessible and legal.
-If a street or building cannot accommodate a truck, we will work with you to choose a nearby safe spot such as a gas station or parking lot.
+Yes, Sakaem Logistics offers door-to-door auto transport throughout Oregon.
+When you book, we ask for the exact pickup and delivery addresses you want.
+Our carrier will travel to those locations and load your vehicle, then deliver it directly to the destination address you provided.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.